Home Blog Page 2227

 BOOKKEEPING/ACCOUNTING 7b

-BUSINESS OR PERSONAL bookkeeping & organizing available in the Palisades including financial reports, everything to prepare for your visit to your tax person.
-Highly experienced, fast, discreet, ESTATE SALE management w/ detailed reporting also available.
-Excellent local references.
+Business or personal bookkeeping and organizing available in the Palisades including financial reports, everything to prepare for your visit to your tax person.
+Highly experienced, fast, discreet, ESTATE SALE management with detailed reporting also available.
+Excellent local refs.
 Call Shirley, (310) 570-6085

 COMPUTER SERVICES 7c